huggingface/huggingface.js/packages/tasks/src/tasks/image-text-to-text/about.md

 ### Multimodal Dialogue

-Vision language models can be used as multimodal assistants, keeping context about the conversation and keeping the image to have multiple turn dialogues.
+Vision language models can be used as multimodal assistants, keeping context about the conversation and keeping the image to have multiple-turn dialogues.

 ### Image Recognition with Instructions